 Vinci Developments, one of the UK’s largest construction companies, is working in partnership with Wrenbridge, one of the leading commercial developers in London, the East of England and the Home Counties to take this forward.
 Harlow Council will also work alongside Anglia Ruskin University to create a public health science campus, bringing together research, innovation and manufacturing.

 This forward-thinking development will be located within the established UK Innovation Corridor, an area which already has a global reputation for excellence in scientific research and one in which Harlow continues to increase in prominence.

 The site will be developed to a campus style, in an attractive setting, providing space for large companies as well as smaller incubation and ‘move on’ units.
 There will also be a requirement for some secondary retail and restaurant/café provision.

-The Med Tech Innovation Centre, in collaboration with Anglia Ruskin University
+The Innovation Centre, in collaboration with Anglia Ruskin University

-Harlow Science Park will include a 15,000-square foot Med Tech Innovation Centre built in collaboration with Anglia Ruskin University.
-The Centre will provide the potential for the commercialisation of spin off projects from research programmes into new medical technology.
-The development will capitalise on the growing Med Tech economy in this region, providing affordable space for start-up businesses, access to R & D facilities and resources, access to ARU’s extensive clinical trials programme, market intelligence and access to a wide industry network.
+Harlow Science Park will include a 15,000-square foot Innovation Centre built in collaboration with Anglia Ruskin University.
+The Innovation Centre will provide the potential for the commercialisation of spin off projects from research programmes into new medical technology.
+The development will capitalise on the growing wider science and engineering economy in this region, providing affordable space for start-up businesses, access to R & D facilities and resources, access to ARU’s extensive clinical trials programme, market intelligence and access to a wide industry network.

 ‘Harlow is the perfect location for this scheme due to its connectivity, large workforce and the commitment of many companies to entrepreneurship and innovation.’